Youth Football Drills (Tackle)

 Stair Run

-Player sprints up a flight of stairs, walks back down, and repeats.
-10 reps.
+The player sprints up a flight of stairs, walks back down, and repeats.
 Builds the explosive leg power that drives a get-off on the defensive line and a first step on the offensive line.
 The most equipment-free conditioning drill in the library.
 A 12U-and-up drill.

 Yard Route Tree